Billings, Montana: Public transportation

-The Billings METropolitan Transit is Billings' public transit system.
+The Billings METropolitan Transit is Billings's public transit system.
 MET Transit provides fixed-route and paratransit bus service to the City of Billings.
 All MET buses are accessible by citizens who use wheelchairs and other mobility devices.
 They are wheelchair lift-equipped and accessible to all citizens who are unable to use the stairs.
 MET buses are equipped with bike racks for their bike-riding passengers.
 There are Westend and Downtown transit centers allowing passengers to connect with all routes.
-The Billings Bus Terminal is served by Express Arrow, Greyhound and Jefferson Lines which also provide regional and interstate bus service.
+The Billings Bus Terminal is served by Express Arrow, Greyhound, and Jefferson Lines, which also provide regional and interstate bus service.

 Trail system

 Billings has an extensive trail system running throughout the metro area.
 The rapidly expanding trail system, known as the Heritage trail system, has a large variety of well-maintained trails and pathways.

-Bicycling magazine ranked Billings among the nation's 50 most bike-friendly communities.
-In 2012, the Swords Park Trail was named the Montana State Trail of the Year and received an Environmental and Wildlife Compatibility award from the Coalition for Recreational Parks.

 Highways

 Interstate 90 runs east–west through the southern portion of Billings, serving as a corridor between Billings Heights, Lockwood, Downtown, South Hills, Westend, Shiloh, and Laurel.
 East of Downtown, between Billings Heights and Lockwood, Interstate 90 connects with Interstate 94, which serves as an east–west corridor between Shepherd, Huntley, Lockwood, Downtown, South Hills, Westend, Shiloh, and Laurel via its connection with I-90.

-The 2012 Billings area I-90 corridor planning study recommends many improvements to the corridor from Laurel through Lockwood.
-Among the improvements recommended are construction of new east and west bound bridges over the Yellowstone River, each bridge having three to four traffic lanes.
-Also recommended are construction of additional east and west bound traffic lanes from Shiloh to Johnson Lane and reconstruction of many of the bridges, interchanges and on-off ramps along the corridor at a cost of $114 million.

-The Billings Bypass is a project designed to offer an alternative route into Billings Heights, to create a new and more direct connection between Billings and Lockwood and to connect I-90 with Montana Highway 87 and Old Highway 312.
-The study portion of the project is nearing its completion.
-Right of way acquisition should begin in 2013 along with final design followed by construction.

-Montana Highway 3 is a north–south highway that runs along the edge of the North Rims connecting Downtown and the Westend with the Rehberg Ranch, Indian Cliffs and Billings Heights.
+Montana Highway 3 is a north–south highway that runs along the edge of the North Rims connecting Downtown and the West End with the Rehberg Ranch, Indian Cliffs and Billings Heights.
 U.S. Highway 87 runs through the center of Billings Heights and is known as Main Street within the city limits.
 This is the busiest section of roadway in the state of Montana.
 It connects to U.S. Highway 87 East, which runs through Lockwood as Old Hardin Road.

+The Billings Bypass will create a new and more direct connection between the Billings Heights and Lockwood by connecting I-90 with Montana Highway 87 and Old Highway 312.
+The project will include a new bridge over the Yellowstone River (completed in 2023) and the reconstruction of the I-90 Johnson Lane Interchange.
+The Billings Bypass is tentatively set for completion in 2027.